Archethought/dfds/TOOLBOX.md

 # exit
 ```

-You stopped the container, removed it, executed **docker run** to create a new container and the data file is not there.
+You stopped the container with **docker stop**, removed it with **docker rm** and executed **docker run** to create a new container.
+Because you started a new container the data file 'myfile' is not there.
+This is a completely new container and filesystem.

 ```
 docker stop sandbox
 docker rm sandbox
 ```

 **Problem:**  I have large data sets and don't want to copy them into the container, this double wastes space.
-**Solution:** Create a Docker Volume mapped from the container to the local host filesystem.
+**Solution:** Create a Docker Volume which maps a directory from the host file system (Windows, Mac, Linux) to the container file system.

 **Create a Volume map for persisting data**

-On your Mac or Windows machine prompt, create a folder to hold the data set.
-The start a container with a mapped Docker Volume.
+On your Mac or Windows machine prompt, create a folder to hold a test data set.
+Then start a container with using the -v option to map a Docker Volume from the host filesystem '/Users/dixon/working/dfds/mydata' to the container filesystem '/data'.

 ```
 mkdir mydata
 docker run -i -t  -v /Users/dixon/working/dfds/mydata:/data --name sandbox ubuntu /bin/bash
 ```

-You are in our container, you see the new directory /data is here.
-It was created automatically for you.
+The new container has started.
+Check to see the new directory /data is here.
+It was created automatically for you by Docker.
+Create a file in that directory, we want to see if it appears in the host filesystem.

 ```
 # cd /data